codelv/atom-db/README.md

 There is a "manager" called `Model.objects` to do queries on the database table created for each subclass.

-Serialization and deserialization is done with `Model.serializer`
+Serialization and deserialization is done with `Model.serializer`.

+> Note: As of 0.3.11 serialization can be customizer per member by tagging the member with a `flatten` or `unflatten` which should be a async callable which accepts the value and scope.

 Each `Model` has async `save`, `delete`, and `restore` methods to interact with the database.
 This can be customized if needed using